UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

-        OR "adult$" OR "women" OR "men" OR "woman" OR "man" OR "girls" OR "boys" OR "rural" OR "urban" OR "city" OR "cities" OR "town$" OR "village$" OR "countr*" OR "nation$" OR "develop* state$" OR "patient$" OR "hospital*" OR "health care" OR "healthcare" OR "premature death$" OR "premature mortality"
+        OR "adult$" OR "women" OR "men" OR "woman" OR "man" OR "girls" OR "boys" OR "rural" OR "urban" OR "city" OR "cities" OR "town$" OR "village$" OR "countr*" OR "nation$" OR "develop* state$" OR "patient$" OR "hospital*" OR "health care" OR "healthcare" OR "premature death$" OR "premature mortality" OR "covid" )
-      )
     )
   )